-In the late 70’s I spent several seasons working as a firefighter for the BLM in Northeastern Utah.
+In the late 70’s I worked as a firefighter for the Bureau of Land Management in Northeastern Utah.
 Often, I would be transported to fire sites via helicopter and I was able to view the landscape from the air.
 This experience transformed my way of seeing.
 From the air the land revealed its larger form; contours unseen from the ground emerged, and trees and rock became patterns of color and shadow.

 I became acquainted with topographic maps when I was working in the architectural field and analogous to that, making architectural contour models.
 Architecture taught me to think about form pictorially (in elevation) but also in section.
 Making architectural drawings, I learned how to use symbolic allusions to convey concrete technical operations and desired outcomes.
 To simultaneously convey in an image, how something appears, or should appear, but also how it is (or is to be) constructed.